Counselling & Pre Marriage Preparation

 - Counselling – family breakdown.
-For many people the stress of family breakdown can be traumatic, harming their self-confidence, ability to work or concentrate and their view of themselves in the future.
+For many people family breakdown can be stressful, and distracting.
 Counselling can help them to come to terms with the changes that they may face, regaining their equilibrium and enabling them to make good long-term decisions.

 - Counselling – supporting you through divorce.
 Some couples simply need help to get through the divorce process and to work out how to cooperate better.

 - Counselling – exploring your options.
 Other couples may want to explore whether they wish to separate at all and for these couples we offer couple counselling to help them move forward.

 - Counselling – mediation or court preparation.
 We also offer counselling to individuals and couples about to embark on mediation or court proceedings to help prepare and support them through the process.